Fuxfantx/raii.h/README.md

     // Typed ptr with scoped constructor & destructor TSCOPE(some_struct, c, some_struct_init(1,2,3), some_struct_final) {
         c->x = 0;
-        // Use RETURN instead of return to make destructors called correctly. int sth_to_return = c->x;
+        // Use RETURN instead of return to make destructors called correctly;
+        // Note that destructors are called BEFORE the return clause int sth_to_return = c->x;
         RETURN sth_to_return;
     }